 Before I committed to driving 45+ miles to a live musical on a Tuesday night with a tired toddler in tow, I made sure it was a kid-friendly event.
 After a quick search on Instagram, I saw a slew of photos of kids dressed up as Little Mermaid at other performances.

 Next thing I knew we were dressed in our Sunday best heading to Fort Worth to see The Little Mermaid Musical.
 What I didn’t expect was to walk into a theatre with a ‘sea’ of people of all ages.
 There were toddlers, teenagers, adults, grandparents, and even adults that came sans kids to see this timeless classic about a mermaid that wanted to be a human – all with smiles and excitement on their faces.

 Why The Little Mermaid Musical is Perfect for Any Age

 90’s kids can get nostalgic by reliving a childhood favorite

-If you are in your thirties like myself you will feel like you are traveling back in time to when you watched this film on a VCR.
+If you are in your thirties like me you will feel like you are traveling back in time to when you watched this film on a VCR.
 Unless you have been living under the sea (literally), then you already know the story of The Little Mermaid and you may know every song by heart.
-With the musical you can sing along to songs like “Under The Sea” and “Part of Your World” as well as new songs written by Oscar-winning Disney composer Alan Menken.
+With the musical, you can sing along to songs like “Under The Sea” and “Part of Your World” as well as new songs were written by Oscar-winning Disney composer Alan Menken.
 I have fond childhood memories of Disney’s The Little Mermaid and to be able to share that excitement with my own child is rewarding.